Preshy/preshy.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Hi, I'm Precious (Preshy) and I'm a nomad, web and backend developer.
+Hi, I'm Precious (Preshy) and I'm a senior software engineer, tech-business man, entreprenuer and music executive.
+I specialise in web technologies and backend development.

-In my spare time I get my hands dirty with security and penetration testing and I read a lot about random subjects like entertainment, business and startups etc.
+In my spare time I get my hands dirty with cyber security and penetration testing and I read a lot about random subjects like entertainment, business and startups etc.

 Outside my technical background, I enjoy